Divided Differences, Falling Factorials, and Discrete Splines: Another Look at Trend Filtering and Related Problems: BW filtering

 A consequence of the above result and Theorem \ref{thm:ss_bw_bound} is as follows: for all $c \geq c_1$ and $n \geq n_0$, the weighted cubic BW filtering solution in \eqref{eq:bw_filter} (that is, $m=2$) with \smash{$\lambda = 3 cn^{\frac{1}{5}} C_n^{-\frac{8}{5}}$} satisfies

-with probability at least \smash{$1-\exp(-c_2 c) - \exp(-c_3 \sqrt{n})$}, again matching the minimax error rate over \smash{$\cW^2(C_n)$}. \end{corollary}
+with probability at least \smash{$1-\exp(-c_2 c) - \exp(-c_3 \sqrt{n})$}, again matching the minimax error rate over \smash{$\cW^{2,2}(C_n; [0,1])$}. \end{corollary}

 We omit the proof of Corollary \ref{cor:ss_bw_bound}, as \eqref{eq:bw_err_bound} follows immediately from \eqref{eq:ss_bw_bound1}, \eqref{eq:ss_err_bound}, \eqref{eq:ss_pen_bound}, and the simple inequality \smash{$\|u+v\|_2^2 \leq 2\|u\|_2^2 + 2\|v\|_2^2$}.
-To be clear, the smoothing spline error bound \eqref{eq:ss_err_bound}, penalty bound \eqref{eq:ss_pen_bound}, and claims of minimax optimality are well-known (and are not intended to be portrayed as original contributions in the corollary); for example, see Chapter 10.1 of \citet{vandegeer2000empirical} for a statement of \eqref{eq:ss_err_bound}, \eqref{eq:ss_pen_bound} in $O_P$ (bounded in probability) form; the results in Corollary \ref{cor:ss_bw_bound}, written in finite-sample form, are a consequence of Theorem 1 in \citet{sadhanala2019additive}.\footnote{To be precise, Theorem 1 in \citet{sadhanala2019additive} considers a seminorm penalty $J$, and our penalty here is the square of a seminorm, \smash{$J^2(f) = \int_0^1 (D^2 f)(x)^2 \, dx$}.
-If we simply replace all appearances of $\lambda J(f)$ in their proof with $\lambda J^2(f)$ (and set $\omega=1/2$), then it is straightforward to check that the error bound \eqref{eq:ss_err_bound} follows.
-Also, the penalty bound \eqref{eq:ss_pen_bound} does not appear in the statement of Theorem 1 in \citet{sadhanala2019additive}, but is a direct consequence of their proof.} For the minimax lower bound over the Sobolev class \smash{$\cW^2(C_n)$}, see, for example, Chapter 2.6.1 of \citet{tsybakov2009introduction}.
-It is not really suprising that the weighted BW filter achieves minimax optimal error rates over the appropriate Sobolev classes, though it is of course reassuring to know that this is the case.
+To be clear, the smoothing spline error bound \eqref{eq:ss_err_bound}, penalty bound \eqref{eq:ss_pen_bound}, and claims of minimax optimality are well-known (and are not intended to be portrayed as original contributions in the corollary); for example, see Chapter 10.1 of \citet{vandegeer2000empirical} for a statement of \eqref{eq:ss_err_bound}, \eqref{eq:ss_pen_bound} in $O_P$ (bounded in probability) form; the results in Corollary \ref{cor:ss_bw_bound}, written in finite-sample form, are a consequence of Theorem 1 in \citet{sadhanala2019additive}.
+For the minimax lower bound over the $L_2$-Sobolev class \smash{$\cW^{2,2}(C_n; [0,1])$}, see, for example, Chapter 2.6.1 of \citet{tsybakov2009introduction}.
+It is not really suprising that the weighted BW filter achieves minimax optimal error rates over the appropriate Sobolev classes, however it is of course reassuring to know that this is the case.
 As far as we can tell, this seems to be a new result, despite the fact that the BW filter has a very long history.